 Release date: April 2018 | Rear camera: 40MP + 20MP + 8MP | Front camera: 24MP | OIS: Yes | Rear camera aperture: f/1.8, f/1.6, f/2.4 | Autofocus type: Phase detection and laser | Weight: 180g | Dimensions: 155 x 73.9 x 7.8mm | Storage: 128GB

 Frankly, the Huawei P20 Pro took us rather by surprise when it launched in the spring of 2018.
 It's proving to be the smartphone that's breaking the Samsung and Apple duopoly on the world phone market – and one of the headline features that has made it so popular is the incredible triple camera (yes, triple!) that you get on the rear of the handset.
 The combination of 40MP, 20MP and 8MP shooters combines powerfully with excellent image processing, noise reduction and super zoom features making the P20 Pro's overall photo taking prowess something very special indeed.
-And the thing that may make you go for this instead of the S9 Plus...?
-The price: P20 Pro deals are much cheaper than on the super-sized Samsung.
+And the thing that may make you go for this instead of the Pixel 3?
+The price: P20 Pro deals are much cheaper than on the Google smartphone.

 The best Apple camera phone

 Sorry folks.
-The cruel reality is that if you want the best camera possible on an iPhone, you're going to have to splash the cash on Apple's devilishly expensive iPhone X. (Although the good news is that with the new iPhone XS and XS Max due in shops at the end of September, the price of the iPhone X should drop.)
-Released to mark the tenth anniversary of the iPhone, Apple delighted fans by producing a new iPhone that makes genuine strides on what has come before.
-In terms of photography, we're talking about dual 12MP sensors on the rear (one for telephoto and both with astute optical image stabilisation) and a 7MP TrueDepth camera on the front in case dazzling selfies are what you need for your business or leisure pursuits.
+The cruel reality is that if you want the best camera possible on an iPhone, you're going to have to splash the cash on Apple's devilishly expensive iPhone XS.
+Yep, it shouldn't come as any surprise that the finest of Apple's snappers is hosted by its latest and greatest handset.
+We're talking about dual 12MP sensors on the rear (one for telephoto and both with astute optical image stabilisation) and a 7MP TrueDepth camera on the front in case dazzling selfies are what you need for your business or leisure pursuits.
 Low light shots are much better than on other iPhones, and we really admire the generally faster focusing and natural colours.
+And the addition of Smart HDR means you can take better shots even quicker.

 An excellent Apple camera smartphone – for less